5-Star-Rated Orthodontist for Braces in the Glendale-Foothills Area of CA

 Playing an instrument or a contact sport may require some adjustment when you first get your braces, but wearing braces will not stop you from participating in any of your school activities.
 If you play a contact sport, it is recommended that you wear a mouthguard to protect your braces or appliance.

-You can also ask Dr. Bergh about braces styles that make school activities easier, such as removable Invisalign aligners or lingual behind the teeth braces.
+You can also ask Dr. Aabout braces styles that make school activities easier, such as removable Invisalign aligners or lingual behind the teeth braces.

 Braces for Your Child

 Orthodontic exams (not braces) are recommended when a child turns age 7.
-This exam allows Glendale orthodontist Dr. Bergh to assess any potential obstacles to your child’s growth and development.
+This exam allows Glendale orthodontist Dr. Amir to assess any potential obstacles to your child’s growth and development.

 If early intervention isn’t needed, then during the middle school years (between the ages of 10-13) can be the best time to begin braces and orthodontic treatment.
 During this time, your child is still growing, which allows for easier tooth movement and jaw alignment that may not be possible without surgeries or extractions if treatment begins later in life.